DeKUT-DSAIL/arm-dev-summit/bioacoustics/README.md

 # Acoustic Classification of Bird Species

-Welcome to our session on Bioacoustics.
+Welcome to our session on acoustic classification of bird species.
 During this session, we will be discussing on how we can classify birds from their vocalizations and set up hardware that we will use for this task.
 Let us dive into the task and feel free to direct any question at me.

 ## Why are we really doing this?